 Necropolis

-South of the city and separate from the urban core lie the preserved remains of one necropolis, which literally 'city of the dead' means, a vast cemetery.
-Members of important families of that time were buried here, such as the Calpurnii, Emilia Vafra or the Picula.
-Offerings have been discovered within this cemetery, including seeds, ceramic fragments, dice and other daily utensils.
-These artifacts give us insight into the burial rituals that took place between the 1st and 4th centuries AD, when this necropolis was in use.
+To the south of the city and far from the urban core lie the well-preserved remains of a necropolis, which literally means ‘city of the dead’, an extensive burial site.
+Members of important families from that time, such as the Calpurnii, Aemilia Vafra, or the Picula, were buried here.
+Offerings have been discovered within this burial site, including seeds, ceramic fragments, dice, and other everyday objects.
+These artifacts give us insight into the burial rituals that took place between the 1st and 4th centuries AD when this necropolis was in use.

 Exhibition